-The South Downs Planetarium operates throughout the year.
-We provide more than thirty presentations a month to schools and youth groups as well as to the general public.
+Run by volunteers the South Downs Planetarium is an educational charity that operates throughout the year, providing more than thirty presentations a month to schools and youth groups as well as to the general public.

 To secure a Booking, see our 'Presentation Diary'.